SEL-Columbia/Revisit-Android/README.md

 ## Application Notes

 ### Coordinates
-**NOTE: At this time, facility coordinates are in the form `coordinates: [longitude, latitude]`.** This is because the data is being served from a simple node/mongo server, and geospatial indices in mongo expect coordinates in the order (longitude, latitude).
-In order not to confuse future developers, this sillyness will likely be abstracted out on the server.
+**NOTE: At this time, site coordinates are stored in the form `coordinates: [longitude, latitude]`.** This is because we want to conform to the [FRED API](http://facilityregistry.org) standard for transfering facility data.

 ### Debugging / Logging
 Every activity that subclasses BaseActivity has a `TAG` member that is the class's canonical name (e.g. edu.columbia.sel.revisits.activity.MapActivity).
 This is useful for debugging on the command line using logcat with grep to filter.